RealMercenary/voidLCE/README.md

 - ElytraStrafe — mimicks elytra flight (configurable speed and hold key)
 - TPForward — teleports the player forward a configurable distance
 - TPCoords — teleports to exact X/Y/Z coordinates
+- GlideFly — Makes you fly in a fixed Y position
+- UIMove — Allows the player to move while the crafting table gui is open
+- UIRotate — Allows the player to move the camera while the crafting table gui is open
 - AntiAFK — prevents AFK kick by simulating minor movement

 **HUD**